 The approach described above requires an assessment of the evolution of several variables in the short/medium term.
 This may result in a high level of uncertainty in the final result.
-Therefore, the NRA may decide to complement the impact analysis with a sensitivity analysis - although it is not a criterion of analysis listed under Article 13a - in order to test the robustness of the hypothesis considered.
+Therefore, if the impact analysis is carried out by means of a cost-benefit analysis the NRA may decide to complement the impact analysis with a sensitivity analysis - although it is not a criterion of analysis listed under Article 13a - in order to test the robustness of the hypothesis considered.